Triangular Fibrocartilage Complex (TFCC) Tear

 There are two types of TFCC tears.

-- Type 1 tears are called traumatic tears.
+- Type 1 tears are traumatic tears.
 Falling on an outstretched hand and excessive arm rotation are the most common causes.

 - Type 2 TFCC tears are degenerative or chronic.
 They can occur over time and with age.
 The degenerative process wears the cartilage down over time.
 Degenerative tears mostly appear after the age of 50.
 Some inflammatory disorders, such as rheumatoid arthritis or gout, may also contribute to Type 2 TFCC tears.